Back

 How much does it cost to develop a vet on-demand app?

-All things considered, developing a pet care app may cost anywhere $55,000 to $60,000.
+All things considered, developing a pet care app may cost anywhere from $55,000 to $60,000.
 The final cost depends on multiple parameters:

 App innovativeness and complexity

 Mobile applications generally fall into one of the following categories: simple, medium, and complex.
-Simple apps utilize a relatively small number of features and don’t employ any new technologies, while complex software usually have many original features that make use of freshly developed tech.
+Simple apps utilize a relatively small number of features and don’t employ any new technologies, while complex software usually has many original features that make use of freshly developed tech.

 Design complexity